yr5913/SpringSecurityWithJwtV9/README.md

 Please check SimpleBankAuthenticationProvider for authentication provider and SecurityConfig.java for CORS and CSRF Added Authorities, Please check SecurityConfig.java for authorities"

+V7-2(deprecated) -- "Using custom Authentication Provider and also implemented CORS and CSRF.
+Please check SimpleBankAuthenticationProvider for authentication provider and SecurityConfig.java for CORS and CSRF Added roles(removed authorities), Please check SecurityConfig.java for authorities(removed) and roles"

-V7-2(current) -- "Using custom Authentication Provider and also implemented CORS and CSRF.
+V8(current) -- "Using custom Authentication Provider and also implemented CORS and CSRF.
 Please check SimpleBankAuthenticationProvider for authentication provider and SecurityConfig.java for CORS and CSRF Added roles(removed authorities), Please check SecurityConfig.java for authorities(removed) and roles"

 ## API Endpoints